jorgEVOplasmids/CRISPRi_pOXA48/README.md

 ### pOXA-48 fitness effects

 To analyze the fitness effects caused by pOXA-48 in its bacterial hosts, we measured the bacterial growth of each strain both carrying and not carrying pOXA-48.
 We analyzed these data in R (see SCRIPT).
 The resulting plot is shown in **Figure 1D**.
+Furthermore, in following sections of the paper, we analyze whether the deletion of the resistance gene from the plasmid alleviates the plasmid costs.
+These analyses can be found in the script [growth_curves_delta_blaOXA48.R](https://github.com/jorgEVOplasmids/CRISPRi_pOXA48/blob/main/scripts/growth_curves_delta_blaOXA48.R).

 ## Analysis of CRISPRi screen